WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

     :start-after: # If performing optimization
     :end-before: # ---

-We then call ``setup()`` on the OpenMDAO problem, which finalizes the components and groups for the tower analysis or optimization.
+We then call :code:`setup()` on the OpenMDAO problem, which finalizes the components and groups for the tower analysis or optimization.
-Once ``setup()`` has been called, we can access the problem values or modify them for a given analysis.
+Once :code:`setup()` has been called, we can access the problem values or modify them for a given analysis.

 .. literalinclude:: ../../../examples/05_tower_monopile/tower_direct.py
     :language: python